 - Long, thin tech tank, tucked into leggings

 - Base Layer: Some kind of meant-for-the-cold long sleeve top that is thick enough to be warm, with a high neck, and is thin enough to be flexible.
 Bonus points if it has thumbholes.
-My favorites are the UnderArmour ColdGear Cozy Neck (I have 3), Oiselle Wazzie Wool (the high neck is no longer available, but other models are- I could live in this top), and Athleta Remarkawool (which keeps me warm and looks cute, but the neck is a bit tight for my liking and its slightly itchy).
+My favorites are the UnderArmour ColdGear Cozy Neck (I have 3), Oiselle Wazzie Wool, and Athleta Remarkawool (which keeps me warm and looks cute, but the neck is a bit tight for my liking and its slightly itchy).

 - Gloves: I wear gloves if it’s 50 or below (sometimes I’ll go as high as 60 if it’s fall and the temp dropped quickly).
 My hands are often cold, but I usually ditch them after the first mile.
 We use cheap “magic” gloves, like ones you can get at for a few dollars at any drug store.
-It’s my go to for early races so I can cast them aside and not worry about my wallet taking a hit.
+They’re my go-to for early races so I can cast them aside and not worry about my wallet taking a hit.
 They’re comfortable, warm, and let my skin breathe.
-I also have a good pair Brooks that have a thin water-resistant mitten top that folds over, but will only wear those in the rain, if I know I’m not going to take them off or if I have pockets with zippers (there was a missing glove incident once that involved an unintentional extra 2 miles).
+I also have a good pair of Brooks with a thin water-resistant mitten that folds over gloved fingers, but will only wear those in the rain and if I know I’m not going to take them off or have pockets with zippers (I once had a missing glove incident that involved an unintentional extra 2 miles).

 - Headband/ Ear Warmers (b/c I’m uncomfortable running in hats w/ this thick-ass mop of hair): Also another must!!!
-This one is Oiselle, and is usually awesome, BUT in 10 degrees, I stepped outside today to find it’s just not warm enough.
-I have a fleece one from TNT that is a little loose, and 2 Nike’s that are a bit tight and also not quite warm enough on their own in this Arctic nonsense.
-So after experimenting, today I went with the Oiselle headband PLUS my everyday headband, knit by one of my BFFs and sent to me from NC.
+This one is Oiselle and is usually awesome, BUT in today’s frigid air, I stepped outside to find it’s just not warm enough.
+I went back inside and dove into my winter accessory basket.
+I have a fleece headband from TNT that is thick but a little loose, and 2 Nike’s that are a bit tight and also not quite warm enough on their own in this Arctic nonsense.
+So after experimenting with some combinations, I went with the Oiselle headband UNDER a non-running but adjustable headband, knit by one of my BFFs and sent to me from NC.
 She has her own ETSY shop- check her out at GiaRoseArt!!!
 She made a mini one for Georgie, too!
 Anyway, the pair of them were a perfect match.
 My ears were kept nice and toasty.

 - Snow?
 Ice?
 Trails?
 If you simply MUST go out, add some YakTrax to your shoes.
 It’ll prevent falls by adding friction and they make you feel bad-ass.
 Think of them as snow tires for your feet.